yihui/knitr-book/readme.md

 The PDF of the first three chapters can be downloaded [here :arrow_down:](https://bitbucket.org/stat/knitr/downloads/DDR-Yihui-Xie-Chap1-3.pdf).

+For Linux users, the minimal version of LyX for this book is 2.0.3 (as you can get from Debian).
+For Windows/Mac OS X users, just download the latest binaries from the [LyX website](http://lyx.org).
 If you do not use LyX, you can simply open the Rnw file and start from there.

 Be sure to read the session info in the preface because your R packages may not be up-to-date to reproduce the PDF.
 Normally I use development versions